-7. Delegation of powers
+6. Delegation of power

 10 (4) A power delegated or a duty assigned to a waste management officer by virtue of subsection (1), (2) or (3) may be sub-delegated or further assigned by that officer to another official in the service of the same administration, subject to such limitations or conditions as may be determined by the Minister, MEC or municipality, respectively.